 - Credit card or debit card payments and transactions

 - Transactions on websites

 Electronic checks or eChecks are different from ACH transactions, as they represent the digital form of a paper check.
-Therefore, an ACH transfer moves money from one account to another and is a process while an eCheck represents a form of payment.
+They are different from ACH transfers.
+An ACH transfer is a process that moves money from one account to another while an eCheck represents a form of payment.

 The benefits associated with an ACH transaction primarily concern speed and convenience when compared to paying traditionally, or by paper check.
 The cost is low and offering the service improves customer relations and sales conversion rates.
 Users can pay remotely, authorize, and make payments automatically.